 - Maintain just one account with reduced operational complexity and overhead

 - Simplified fee structure – typically a fixed rate, and often with no monthly fees

 - Easy access to online payment processing and integration with online tools

 - Fixed pricing typically means no preferential rates unless you process a very large volume

 - Slower payout time – typically one or 2 days after charging a payment card

 At Martial Arts on Rails we integrate with 3 online payment processors – Stripe, Square and Authorize.net.
 As we are an online platform, we require a provider that has native online capabilities.
 Authorize.net is a special case in that they can provide just the payment gateway if you already have a merchant account, so it allows for more flexibility if you prefer to maintain separate accounts for whatever reason.

-Aside from payment cards, there are other methods to receive payments in the US and abroad:
+Aside from payment cards, there are other methods to receive and collect payments in the US and abroad:

 - ACH (US): Direct bank debits using the Automated Clearing House (ACH) system in the US.
 Fees are drastically lower compared to payment cards (around .8% per transaction) and you don’t have to worry about cards expiring or members issuing chargebacks.

 - Pre-Authorized Debits (Canada): Direct bank debits that require a pre-authorization to be collected.